Fraud Summary

 Phishing scams target consumers by “spoofing” emails and websites.
 Here’s how it works:

-• The website will ask you to input personal information such as your account numbers, PINs, passwords, or Social Security Number.
+• The website will ask you to input personal information such as account numbers, PINs, passwords, or Social Security Number.

 How to Protect Yourself: